Angelica137/MIT600xhand/README.md

 # MIT 600x Hand

-This is an OOP approach to the scribble functional problem from week 4.
+This is an OOP refactoring to the scribble functional problem from week 4 https://github.com/Angelica137/MITx600ProblemSet4.

+I need to keep these separate for submission.

-Word game
+## Word game

-Dealing A player is dealt a hand of n letters chosen at random (assume n=7 for now).
+Dealing: A player is dealt a hand of n letters chosen at random (assume n=7 for now).

 The player arranges the hand into as many words as they want out of the letters, using each letter at most once.